Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 ## Comparison to non-parametric models

-### non-parametric models are senstive to hyper-parameters
+### Non-parametric models are senstive to hyper-parameters

 * **Study the effect of the hyper-parameter of empirical distributions, namely the bin size, on the mutual information estimation in MLP1 and MLP2, and save results into local folders**
   * test_ComputeMI_bin_relu_01.py